Romulo-Moraes/Assembly-Toolkit/README.md

 </a>

 ## Stack
-The Stack is the most used memory segment during program execution.
-In languages like C, all variables declared within a procedure are stored within the stack segment.
-In addition to variable declarations, this segment is also responsible for function calls, function arguments and more...
+The stack is the most frequently used memory segment during program execution.
+In languages such as C, all variables declared within a function are stored in this segment.
+Additionally, the stack manages function calls, arguments, and other related operations.

 <br/>